achanbour/PyQt5-Automation-App/README.md

 # PyQt5-Automation-App

+> This software has been developed during my full-time employment as a Python developer in the Operational Risk Management divison of Credit Agricole CIB London Branch.
+The full code of this project cannot be made public due to the intellectual rights rights outlined in my employment contract.
+The documentation provided below, while not exhaustive, offers a comprehensive overview of the program's core architecture.
+Its purpose is to showcase my initial experience with GUI development and the principles of event-driven programming.

-The KRI automation app described below is a single page GUI (Graphical User Interface) automating three core tasks in the KRI (Key Risk Indicator)collection process:
+The KRI automation app is a single page GUI (Graphical User Interface) automating three main tasks in the KRI (Key Risk Indicator)collection process:

 1. Generating Excel files from the KRI master table of the operational risk database
 2. Sending emails to a list of recipients stored in the operational risk database attaching the generated files from step 1